-The evaluation shall be carried out by a team of one (1) international and one (1) national consultants.
-The International Consultant will be the team leader, with overall responsibility for the conduct of the evaluation exercise as well as quality and timely submission of reports (inception, draft, final etc).
+The evaluation shall be carried out by a team of external one (1) international (1) and local(1) and one (1) national consultants.
+The International Consultant will be the, the team leader, with overall responsibility for the conduct of the evaluation exercise as well as quality and timely submission of reports (inception, draft, final etc).
 The International Consultant will be accountable to UNDP for the delivery results on this assignment.
-The international consultant will be supported by a national consultant to be selected locally by UNDP.
-The evaluator(s) cannot have participated in the project preparation, formulation and/or implementation (including the writing of the project document) and should not have a conflict of interest with the project's related activities.
+The international consultant will be supported by a will work closely with a National Consultant to be selected locally by UNDP.
+The consultants shall have prior experience in evaluating similar projects.
+Experience with UNDP implemented projects on commodities will be an advantage.
+The National Consultant will support the International Consultant who will have the overall responsibility for the conduct of the evaluation exercise as well as quality and timely submission of reports (inception, draft, final etc).
+The International Consultant will be accountable to UNDP for the delivery results on this assignment.
+The evaluator(s) cannot have participated in the project preparation, formulation and/or implementation (including the writing of the project document), must not have conducted this project's Mid-Term Review and should not have a conflict of interest with the project's related activities.